boyter/boyter.org/content/posts/replacing-my-old-desktop.md

 The memory I picked has the sweet spot DDR5 bandwidth of 6000MT/s albeit with not the best latency of CL36.
 Thankfully the x3D chip offsets this slightly with its huge L3 cache making it less sensitive.

 As for why 2 sticks of RAM?
-I wanted to populate only 2 channels, allowing for EXPO to be enabled and I couldn't find reasonably priced 64 GB sticks.
+I wanted to populate only 2 channels, allowing for EXPO to be enabled.
+I did want 128 GB but I couldn't find reasonably priced 64 GB sticks.
 This gives me more than enough RAM for 99% of tasks, while giving me the full speed.

 I think I got a little lucky buying this when I did as literally 2 weeks later the price of DD5 RAM shot through the roof due to it being used in data centers to run LLM's.